An aerial view of a woman running

 • Ideal for hitting a range of paces

-• Great for those who take a bit longer to warm up
+• A good option for those who take a bit longer to warm up

 • A good way to break up a longer run